mierzwid/gap-workshop/exercise-05-package-building/README.md

 # Exercise 5: Building CRX packages

-Basically, building CRX package is simple.
+Building a CRX package is simple.
 We need to put into ZIP JCR content and Vault metadata.
 And also ensure to append build OSGi bundle(s).
 Things are getting more complicated if we want to extract some CRX package contents to separate packages.
-So sometimes we want to have all-in-one package (which installation is fastest) and sometimes we want to skip reinstalling some contents to prevent losing content on running AEM instance and in the end installing few separate packages.
+So sometimes we want to have the all-in-one package (which installation is fastest) and sometimes we want to skip reinstalling some contents to prevent losing content on running AEM instance and in the end installing few separate packages.

-GAP is addressing such requirements in a way of full dynamism in composing CRX packages from multiple JCR roots, bundles etc without a need for restructuring a project.
+GAP is addressing such requirements in a way of full dynamism in composing CRX packages from multiple JCR roots, bundles, etc. without a need for restructuring a project.

 ## Building CRX package with content only